HibiscusMC/docs/docs/hmccosmetics remapped/cosmetics/Emotes.md

 :::warning

+This is a **deprecated** feature that is scheduled for removal in future versions.

+Emotes don't work on any version that's newer than 1.20.2.

 1.19.4 introduces problems with the shader that is used for emotes.
 Using the shader renders the player's head block improperly.
 See [here](https://docs.hibiscusmc.com/hmccosmetics%20remapped/FAQ#player-skins--heads-messed-up) on how to remove the shader from your resource pack.

-The backend library for emotes has not been updated.
-Emotes will not work on 1.20.2+

-Emotes are a deprecated feature and is scheduled for removal in future versions.

 :::